mcelep/opa-scorecard/README.md

 tags: ['kubernetes','open policy agent', 'opa','prometheus','grafana']
 status: draft
 ---
+# Expose Open Policy Agent/Gatekeeper Constraint Violations for Kubernetes Applications with Prometheus and Grafana

-*TL;DR: In this blog post, we talk about a solution which gives platform users a succint view about which Gatekeeper constraints are violated by using Prometheus & Grafana.*
+*TL;DR: In this blog post, we talk about a solution which gives platform users a succinct view about which Gatekeeper constraints are violated by using Prometheus & Grafana.*

 **[Andy Knapp](https://www.linkedin.com/in/andy-knapp-6a72b6108/) and [Murat Celep](https://www.linkedin.com/in/muratcelep/) has worked together on this blog post.**

-# Expose Open Policy Agent/Gatekeeper Constraint Violations for Kubernetes Applications with Prometheus and Grafana

 Application teams that just start to use Kubernetes might find it a bit difficult to get into it as Kubernetes is a quiet complex & large ecosystem (see [CNCF ecosystem landscape](https://landscape.cncf.io/)).
 Moreover, although Kubernetes is starting to mature, it's still being developed very actively and it keeps getting new features at a faster pace than many other enterprise software out there.
 On top of that, Kubernetes platform deployments into the rest of a company's ecosystem (Authenticaton, Authorization, Security, Network,storage) are tailored specifically for each company due to the integration requirements.
 So even for a seasoned Kubernetes expert there are usually many things to consider to deploy an application in a way that it fulfills security, resiliency, performance requirements.
 How can you assure that applications that run on Kubernetes keep fulfilling those requirements?